-This Option is more Recommended since the Building contractor takes the entire responsibilities of Purchasing the construction materials + Implementation as per Architects guidance.
+This Option is more advisable since the Building contractor takes the entire responsibility of Purchasing the construction materials + Implementation as per the Architect’s guidance.

-Who is a LABOR CONTRACTOR..?
-A labor contractor is the one who undertakes a contract from the contractor.
+The labor contractors are the team of workers who undertake a contract from the building contractor.
 A labor contractor can be anything from an individual self-employed person – for example; a plumber is carrying out work for a building contractor – to a large national organization.
-In this case one needs to provide the materials to the project and he executes the project.

-This Option is not Recommended if the client is a working professional and cannot involve or give time in purchasing the material, managing the site or difficulties in co-ordination of works.
-The labor contractor responsibilities is to Implement the procured construction material.
+This option is not advisable if the Client is a working professional and cannot involve or give time in purchasing the material, managing the site, or having difficulties coordinating works.
+The labor contractor’s responsibilities are to Implement procured construction material.

 PROCEDURE to get BUILDING PLAN APPROVAL from BBMP and BDA..!

 BBMP PLAN SANCTION: